ItsJupiter000/validateMe/README.md

 ## Acknowledgements

 - Thanks to the open-source community for their contributions to libraries and frameworks used in this project.
-- Special thanks to Hitesh Chaudhary and Piyush Gard for their insightful YouTube channels, which provided valuable knowledge and inspiration for this project.
+- Special thanks to Hitesh Chaudhary and Piyush Garg for their insightful YouTube channels, which provided valuable knowledge and inspiration for this project.